 In the consultations with farmers and farming organisations, some were in favour of including every farmer and every hectare in the programme.
 The idea that participation should be restricted to very large farms was also expressed.
 Payments of €370 per ha, or payments equivalent to forestry premia, were also proposed.
 These approaches were not considered to be viable.
 If every farmer and every hectare was included, the payment rates would be too low (approx. €53/ ha) to achieve the desired results.
 Such an approach would have presented a high risk of failure and would not have satisfied any 16 of the stakeholders.
 The higher area-based payments suggested would limit the area covered by the programme to approx. 11,000 ha, and the number of participants to approx. 3-500.
 Selecting participants, even if the programme were restricted to those with more than 19 ha, would have been an impossible task.
-A small number of participants would have been divisive and was considered likely to cause further discontent.
+A small number of participants would have received very high payments, while the majority would have been paid nothing, such an outcome would have been divisive and was considered likely to cause further discontent.